Vatnar/UIAOBSIDIAN/25V/IKT204 Datakommunikasjon/From Slides/Chapter 4 - Review Questions and Problems.md

 	32-26 = 6, 2^6 = 64
 2. b) What are the starting and ending IP addresses of the address block represented by this prefix?
 128.119.40.128 -> 128.119.40.191

+**Exercise 10 (P14)**

+Suppose an ISP owns the block of addresses of the form 128.119.40.64/26.
+Suppose it wants to create four subnets from this block, with each block having the same number of IP addresses.
+What are the prefixes (of form a.b.c.d/x) for the four subnets?